Block Island Rhode Island, Mohegan Bluffs cliffs above the Atlantic and Southeast Lighthouse on the horizon

 Champlin's Resort

-"The only marina-side resort on the island — pool, slips, and a livelier crowd.
+"The marina-side resort on New Harbor and Great Salt Pond, pool, boat slips, and a livelier crowd.
 Where the sailboats tie up for the weekend, and so does Block Island Race Week."

 8.3